I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/ns-ndischimney-_ndis_tcp_connection_offload_parameters.md

      target sends an ACK.
 An offload target uses this value to initialize its delayed-ACK timer.
 An offload target must support this member.

-`TcpDoubtReachabilityRetransmissions`

-A UCHAR value that the TCP/IP driver stack sets to specify the maximum number of times that the
-     offload target should retransmit a segment before the target indicates to the TCP/IP driver stack that the reachability of a neighbor is in doubt.
-For more information about this indication, see
-     <a href="..\ndischimney\nf-ndischimney-ndismoffloadeventindicate.md">NdisMOffloadEventIndicate</a>.
-An
-     offload target should support this member.

-`TcpDuplicateAckThreshold`

-A ULONG value that the TCP/IP driver stack sets to specify the number of duplicate acknowledgments
-     that the offload target must receive before the target performs a fast retransmission.
-An offload target must support this member.

 `TcpMaximumRetransmissions`

 A UCHAR value that the TCP/IP driver stack sets to specify the maximum number of times that the